Skip to main content

 dbt repo (optional)

-If you choose, a read-only token for your dbt project’s GitHub repo. dbt models and docs are a nicely structured source for lineage, so the agent can check how a metric is computed.
+If you choose, read-only access to your dbt project’s GitHub repo. dbt models and docs are a nicely structured source for lineage, so the agent can check how a metric is computed.
+Nodal can never edit your dbt repo.

-Both are read-only and both are GitHub — structured, reviewable, and easy to scope down.
-You grant them once in the Nodal admin and can revoke them at any time.
+Both are GitHub — structured, reviewable, and easy to scope down.
+The context repo is the only place Nodal can write, and only through pull requests.
+You grant access once in the Nodal admin and can revoke it at any time.

 What that means in practice